 The research tells us that certain qualities are better at predicting job success than others.
 For example, cognitive aptitude is one of the best predictors of ultimate job performance because it encompasses qualities like the ability to learn quickly and adapt new information, something that is universally advantageous when approaching a job.
 Other qualities are also significant predictors of success – for example, emotional intelligence and personality traits like conscientiousness and goal-orientation.

-Conversely, there is an abundance of research demonstrating that traditional hiring elements, such as resumes and interviews, can lead to biased decision-making.
+Conversely, there is an abundance of research demonstrating that traditional hiring elements, such as resumes and unstructured interviews, can lead to biased decision-making.
 Giving these too much weight in your hiring decision can lead to less optimal results.
 That doesn’t mean that resumes and interviews should be discarded entirely, but rather that they should be supplemented with other evidence-based elements, providing you with more information to make a better decision.

 When it comes to pre-employment assessments, there is an assessment out there that can test for just about any quality under the sun.
 Some are more predictive than others.
 When making a hiring decision, your goal is to gather as much information that you can to make a more informed decision that will lead to a good outcome, and this typically means using more than one assessment to quantify different qualities within your candidates.